 To not have another idea—another peak, another race, another adventure—on hand as soon as one adventure is complete is a mistake.
 The process of the chase should renew almost as soon as you’ve recovered, mentally and physically, from the last climb/race/ski.
-Remember: The chase, the process, that is to say, the dopamine, drives us forward.
+Remember: The chase, the process, that is to say the dopamine, drives us forward.

-Reimagine your workouts as the chase and the the big climb, the long run, the fast ski as simply a pause, perhaps a highlight, but no more than part of the overall process of being a lifelong athlete.
+Reimagine your workouts as the chase, and the big climb, the long run, the fast ski as simply a pause, perhaps a highlight, but no more than part of the overall process of being a lifelong athlete.
 Understand what you’re doing in your training, and why.
 (That’s why we are here!)

 A common mistake I see athletes making is they set unrealistic, far-off goals.
 Everest shouldn’t be your first mountain.
 You should climb it as one of hundreds if not thousands of ascents, and if you do so I wager that you will come to value them all equally.
-You shouldn’t run a 100-miler never having run a 50-miler.
+You shouldn’t run a 100-miler having never run a 50-miler.
 Technically difficult climbing has a nice built-in regulator: the technical climbing itself takes years to learn and develop, so no one is going to climb the North Face of the Eiger as their first-ever ice climb.

 The day you say you have to do something, you’re screwed. —Moneyball